-- fourth son of John Thelwall — m.
-Margaret, daughter and heiress of John ab Edward Lloyd of Plas Llanbedr in the Vale of Clwyd.
+- fourth son of John Thelwall - married Margaret, daughter and heiress of John ab Edward Lloyd of Plas Llanbedr in the Vale of Clwyd.
 The Thelwall family of Llanbedr were descended from them.
 By patent from James I he became recorder of Ruthin for life.
-He d. in 1630, aged 80 and more, as it seems, and was buried at Llanbedr.
+He died in 1630, aged 80 and more, as it seems, and was buried at Llanbedr.

 was the ninth son of John Wynn Thelwall.
 He spent some time in the service of Sir Francis Bacon before being appointed to the office of yeoman of the robes to James I, Charles I, and Charles II (while he was prince of Wales).
-He d.
-5 Aug.
-1652, and was buried at Llan-rhydd.
+He died 5 August 1652, and was buried at Llan-rhydd.

 Published date: 1959